parse-community/ParseReact/docs/api/Mixin.md

 Each successive time, the upcoming `props` and `state` are passed as parameters.
 This is because the method is called from `componentWillUpdate`.
-This method should return an object of key/value pairs, where each key denotes the name of a subscription, and each key is a Parse Query or [Local Subscription](/docs/api/LocalSubscriptions.md).
+This method should return an object of key/value pairs, where each key denotes the name of a subscription, and each value is a Parse Query or [Local Subscription](/docs/api/LocalSubscriptions.md).

 Additionally, it adds the following methods to the component: